European Action Scheme for the Mobility of University Students

 - studies at a partner university abroad between 3 and 12 months

-For more detailed information on ERASMUS+ please visit
+For more detailed information on the ERASMUS program please visit

 Why study abroad with ERASMUS?